psychemedia/storytelling-notes/bids/iw_heritage_monty_pepperpot.md

 *Evaluation:* professional evaluation (contribution to professional evaluation for whole project £??)

-*Contribution to final capstone performance event:* e.g. Island Stroytellers show at Ventnor Fringe (£100 sign on, marketing costs etc.)
+*Contribution to final capstone performance event:* e.g. Island Storytellers show at Ventnor Fringe (£100 sign on, marketing costs etc.)

 And then, of course, the big question of whether it's biddable for or not: *personal time engaged: in-research / on-project (e.g. community engagement/workshops) / in-performance*.